Solution · Automotive

 Capture every inbound service inquiry before it goes to voicemail, book customer-pay jobs around the clock, and recover declined-service revenue with timed follow-ups.
 Four AI agents run your intake and retention loop without adding administrative overhead.

-Prefero helps auto repair shops, detailers, tire shops, and body shops capture service inquiries before they go to voicemail, book jobs around the clock, and recover declined-service revenue through timed follow-ups.
-Four AI agents (Lila for local search visibility, Cora for 24/7 inquiry handling and booking, Echo for declined-service recovery and repeat-service reminders, and Sage for ARO and comeback-rate analytics) keep the bays full without adding administrative overhead.
+Prefero helps auto repair shops, detailers, tire shops, and body shops rank higher in the Map Pack, capture every inbound service inquiry before it hits voicemail, and recover declined-service revenue through timed follow-up.
+Four specialist AI agents split the work (Lila for discovery and online presence, Cora for lead conversion and booking, Echo for retention and loyalty, and Sage for insight), so no search query, service call, or deferred repair is missed, and the bays stay full without adding administrative overhead.

 How the four agents work for you